deephaven/deephaven-core/containers/python-examples-redpanda/README.md

 For instructions on launching and using Kafka, see [Kafka in Deephaven: an introduction](https://deephaven.io/core/docs/conceptual/kafka-in-deephaven/) and [Simple Kafka import](https://deephaven.io/core/docs/how-to-guides/kafka-simple/).
 For full instructions to work with Deephaven, see the [Quick start](https://deephaven.io/core/docs/tutorials/quickstart).

-To launch Deephaven execute the following in your deployment directory:
+To launch Deephaven, execute the following in your deployment directory:

 ```bash
 compose_file=https://raw.githubusercontent.com/deephaven/deephaven-core/main/containers/python-examples-redpanda/docker-compose.yml